 selectInput(

-label = h3("Select boro"),
+label = h3("Select borough"),

-choices = boros, selected = "Manhattan")
+choices = boroughs, selected = "Manhattan")

-Now a user can select each of the different boros in New York, although it’s not clear yet where this input goes.
+Now a user can select each of the different boroughs in New York, although it’s not clear yet where this input goes.
 In the background, Shiny is creating an object called input of class reactivevalues – it’s not critical that you know much about this, but it’s something you can treat like a named list and use inside render functions.
 The “named” part matters, too – your input widget names are how you access elements of the input object.

 Try adding the code below to one of the panels (later we’ll use these for plots, but for now it’s helpful to get a sense for how Shiny works).